 “I think of my work as poetic and sensual, the creating of paintings being visual conversations.”

 Subjects range from land and seascape to still life objects, often combining the two, creating exciting and challenging colour combinations.
+Recent experiments have resulted in collaged canvas onto board, sometimes stitched, and making work about the seasonal shifts of leaves from branches of botanical growths.

 Recent work has also been concerned with Bronze Age discoveries on Dartmoor.
 A solo exhibition, Painting the Earth with Granite and Amber, showed paintings, "assemblages" and collages as a response to the grave of a young girl excavated only a few years ago, along with her artefacts of beads, belts, baskets and her bones.
 Who was she?
 A princess, a wise woman?
 These questions and her name will never be known, but breathing the air that she breathed and making work about the place she was found has resulted in a variety of work.
-Some of this work will now be shown in the Parndon Mill Gallery Harlow from 17 May to 24 June.

 Teresa gained a BA 1st class honours degree in painting in 1996 and has since worked full time as an artist, exhibiting in galleries nationally and internationally.
 Prices are reasonable for paintings in oil on canvas, already framed: from £500 up to £5,000 for a wall piece of 100 x 250 cm.
 Commissions are also gladly undertaken.